25 Amazing Holiday Tradition Ideas for Your Family

 Have a Game Night: There are games for kids of all ages.
 Even a simple “Go Fish” round or two will do.

-Add Homemade Cards in with Your Photo Cards: We started this tradition this year.
-My oldest is 8 and is just starting to (finally) have an interest in writing.
+Add Homemade Cards in with Your Photo Cards: We started this tradition last year.
+My oldest was 9 and finally had an interest in writing.
 I pulled out the construction paper, markers, stickers, etc and let the kids go wild.
 We made a list of their friends and any family who should get a card.
 The end results were priceless.
-I think all of their little friends will love getting their own mail too!
+I think all of their little friends loved getting their own mail too!

 Holiday Themed Breakfast: Snowman pancakes are pretty simple.
 Pour your circles close enough to touch.
 Add powdered sugar to top them!
 Kids may want blueberries or other items to decorate their snowmen.
 Make some bacon to use as twig arms.
 (Ok – this is brilliant.
 I should type late at night while suffering pregnancy insomnia more often!
 I am SO doing this one this year.
 Maybe tomorrow… or maybe right now.
 YUMMMM pancakes.)